What is Thanatophobia?

-- Change your perspective.
-Alter your perception of the installation event, see it for what it was and not how it felt and still feels.
+Change your perspective: Alter your perception of the installation event, see it for what it was and not how it felt and still feels.
 If you know that your thanatophobia started in childhood, accept that your fear is based on a child’s interpretation of what happened.
 Would you take a child’s advice now on how to look at life and the world?
-If not, why not?

-- Accept responsibility for conquering your fear, so make the decision to stop feeding it.
+Accept responsibility for conquering your fear: Make the decision to stop feeding it.
 Our thoughts create our feelings.
 Our feelings create our actions.
 And our actions define our lives.
 So it is really important to change your way of thinking.

 Living with thanatophobia can be extremely challenging, however, you are not alone.
 Here at Trauma Research UK, our belief is, ‘it’s not what’s wrong with you, it’s what happened to you’.
 With this philosophy, we believe that everyone can successfully overcome their mental health issues if given the right help and support.
 Read more…